-How to Create an Employee Handbook (+10 Examples)
+How to Create an Employee Handbook (+Free Template)

-Employee handbooks come in different forms, from electronic documents, presentations, PDFs, physical handbooks, and more.
+Employee handbooks come in different forms, from eBooks and web pages, slide decks, PDFs, physical handbooks, and more.
 Whatever their format may be, their content includes similar components and sections, including:

 salesforce-employee-code-of-conduct